webksde/ddev-vscode-devcontainer-drupal-template/README.md

   - PHPStan
   - XDebug
-  - DDEV Tooling, see [here](https://ddev.readthedocs.io/en/stable/users/cli-usage/) for more information beautifully packaged for easy project and environment switching.
+  - DDEV Tooling, see [here](https://ddev.readthedocs.io/en/stable/users/cli-usage/) for more information

+Beautifully packaged for easy project and environment switching.

 *Feel free to fork for other Frameworks or improve for lovely Drupal!* ❤️